 - Allow staff to book concise sessions for follow ups for some clients

 Additionally, a lot of schools have been using smaller teams to pilot some of these things rather than making the entire center shift, and that has worked well especially for larger universities or places where there is more concern about changing practices.

 Common Clinical Models

 There are three major clinical models that most centers use, although there is wide within-group variance.
-I’m highlighting the pathways to individual psychotherapy in each as a way to show similarities and differences, and also to highlight areas that some of the Flexible Care Model ideas can help boost a well functioning model rather than replacing it.
+I’m highlighting the pathways to individual psychotherapy in each as a way to show similarities and differences, and also to highlight areas that some of the Flexible Care Model ideas can help boost a well functioning model rather than going through a larger remodeling.